BalaussaSatymbek/Balaussa-Satymbek/REPORT_TEMPLATE.md

 What does your program show to the user?

+The program shows:
+- Personalized message: “Hello, [Name]!”
-- Calculated value
+- Calculated number of cups.
-- Category or interpretation
+- Category (Low, Normal, High).
-- Personalized message (if used)
-- Optional: binary output (if implemented)
+- Styled result box that looks like a calculator screen.
 ---

 ## 6. Edge Cases / Unusual Inputs

-What happens if:

-- User enters zero?
-- User enters negative number?
+- If user enters **0 hours** → formula still works, minimum 1 cup.
+- If user enters **negative numbers** → not allowed (input has `min=0`).
-- User leaves input empty?
+- If user leaves input empty → browser shows error (`required` field).

-Explain how your program handles this.

 ---

 ## 7. Optional Features (If You Added Any)

-Examples:
-- Binary conversion
-- Extra calculations
-- Extra UI features
+- Retro calculator design with neon colors.
+- Personalized greeting with user’s name.
-- Validation messages
+- Validation (cannot enter negative or empty values).

 ---

 ## 8. How to Run the Project

-1. Download or clone repository
+1. Download or clone the repository.
-2. Open `index.html` in browser
+2. Open `index.html` in your browser.
-3. Enter input values
+3. Enter your name, hours awake, and tiredness level.
-4. Click calculate button
+4. Click **Calculate**.

----
+5. See your coffee recommendation!

 ## 9. AI Usage (If Used)